This Wittgenstein Reading Group meets twice per term at St Hilda's College, Oxford UK.

-Meetings are from 4.45pm-6.45pm.
+Meetings run from 4.45pm-6.45pm.

 They consist of discussion of about 20 pages of text which members have read beforehand.